pph-collective/TITAN/docs/run_local.md

 model = HIVModel(params)
 model.run(outdir)
 ```
-This creates a params using no setting (the `None`), our test params, and tells `create_params` to put our computed params file in a directory called `results`.
+This creates a params object using no setting (the `None`), our test params, and tells `create_params` to put our computed params file in a directory called `results`.

 !!! note "the 'results' directory must already be created"